Know Your Rights Under Iowa’s Workers’ Compensation Law

 Often, an employer pressures a worker to return to work before the employee feels fully capable.
 Injured employees may be invited back for “light duty work” and then asked to lift more than they should or otherwise risk further injury.

 The two most important things after your injury are to communicate openly with your doctor about how you are feeling and to contact a workers’ compensation attorney if you are being asked to do more at work than you are capable of doing.

 Your doctor will be a key figure in determining your readiness to return to work.
 Unfortunately, the doctor you use likely on a list of physicians provided by your employer.
 Because the doctor is essentially working for your employer, he or she may feel pressured to get you back to work sooner rather than later.

 We Are Committed To Protecting Your Rights

 We know the laws and understand your rights when it comes to returning to work.
-Often, just retaining representation from an experienced workers' compensation lawyer is enough to settle medical care disputes or to get your employer to stop pressuring you.
+Often, just retaining representation from an experienced workers’ compensation lawyer is enough to settle your disputes over medical care or to get your employer to stop pressuring you.